-If you received stocks through our referral program totalling a value over $600, it will be reported as miscellaneous income on your Robinhood Securities consolidated 1099. .
-Customers with referral shares valued at less than $600 may not have this reported as miscellaneous income on their Robinhood Securities consolidated 1099.
+If you received stocks through our referral program of $600 or more, it will be reported as miscellaneous income on your Robinhood Markets Consolidated 1099.
+If you have referral shares valued at less than $600, it may not have to be reported as miscellaneous income on the Robinhood Markets Consolidated 1099.

 If you sell the shares you receive through our referral program, it will be reported just like any other stock sale in your account.

-The 1099 doesn’t show the amount of money that you deposited or withdrew, it shows the proceeds/losses in your account for any positions that were closed during the tax year.
+The 1099 doesn’t show the amount of money that you deposited or withdrew, it shows the gross proceeds for any positions that were closed during the tax year.
 For example, let's use an account that had a $100 deposit:

-TurboTax is not an affiliate of Robinhood Markets (“Robinhood”) or any of its subsidiaries.
+TurboTax is not an affiliate of Robinhood Markets, Inc. (“Robinhood”) or any of its subsidiaries.
 Robinhood makes no representations as to the accuracy or validity of TurboTax products.

 Robinhood does not provide tax advice.
 For specific questions, you should consult a tax professional.